pzhaojohnson/rnacanvas.points.oopified/README.md

 ### `directionTo()`

-Returns the angle (in radians) that is the direction from the point to the specified in the standard Cartesian coordinate system.
+Returns the angle (in radians) that is the direction from the point to the specified point in the standard Cartesian coordinate system.

 ```javascript